Screengrab via The New York Times‘ “It’s Like I’m Floating: Skating New York Under Lockdown” article by Antonio de Luca & Sam Youkilis

 In ~2015, the city remodeled Times Square and put black marble ledges everywhere.
-Up until recently, “We’re at Times Square” meant it was 1 A.M. on a Sunday, and one skater and one filmer were waiting out people, security, cops to maybe get two Hail Mary tries before getting booted.
+Up until recently, “We’re at Times Square” meant it was 1 A.M. on a Sunday, and exactly one skater and one filmer were waiting out people, security, and cops to maybe get two Hail Mary tries before getting booted.

 This was a place that most people went out of their way to avoid.
 Times Square was crowded, full of stores nobody wanted to buy anything from, and restaurants nobody wanted to eat at.
 Unless you were a tourist, dressed up as Batman, or fighting the good fight against the economic realities of the streaming era and still trying to sell your mixtape CD to strangers for $10 — there was absolutely no reason to ever be there.
 (Ok, fine, daytime in the AMC theater hopping from movie to movie was always fun.)

 And now, it’s a skate spot.

 There were always things to skate here.
 Except, since the city shut down and began to rev back into life, this neon hellscape of tourists and ads somehow began to feel like an actual public space in a way that’s hard to wrap your head around, given how much of an eye-roll the idea of “Times Square” is in our collective consciousness.
 Half the time we arrive, there are already people skating, and they are not always full-hearted sessions, either.
 This summer, people end up here just kicking around, clearly in the epilogue of a midtown mission, maybe claiming tricks for next time, but still often left alone by cops and security.